 How to enjoy Kyoto with limited mobility

-It feels like everyone is visiting Japan right now, and many people who visited report how much they’ve walked.
+Japan is a very popular destination right now, and many people who visited report how much they’ve walked.
 Which raises the questions – is it advisable to travel to Japan with mobility issues?
-That, of course, is a very general question, but having visited Kyoto recently, I am trying to shed some light how enjoyable and how practical a trip to Kyoto is when your mobility isn’t the same as your peers.
+That, of course, is a very general question, but having visited Kyoto recently, I am trying to shed some light on how enjoyable and how practical a trip to Kyoto is – even when your mobility isn’t the same as your peers.
 You can definitely have a great time in Kyoto with limited mobility.

 General thoughts on Kyoto

 Having been Japan’s capital for over a millennium, right until Meiji restoration in 1868, Kyoto is no small town, although some photos often suggest so.
-It is a big sprawling city and metropolitan area of 3 million people surrounded by mountains except to the south where it opens into Osaka bay.
+It is a big sprawling city and metropolitan area of 3 million people.
+It is surrounded by mountains except to the south where it opens into Osaka Bay.
 It is served by numerous rail companies ( Japan Rail plus 5 private ones) and even has two underground lines.

 Kyoto with limited mobility